-Neuropathic pain has been defined by the International Association for the Study of Pain as:
+Neuropathic pain is defined by the International Society for the Study of Pain as: